-Master of Education Degree
+Master of Education / Master of Arts

-In 2015 Sunbridge entered into a partnership with The State University of New York (SUNY) Empire State College.
-This partnership enables Sunbridge teacher education program students and graduates to apply their Sunbridge education toward earning a fully-accredited Master of Education degree (MEd) with self-designed concentration in Waldorf Education, conferred by SUNY Empire State.
+In 2015, Sunbridge Institute established a partnership with the State University of New York’s Empire State College (now, Empire State University).
+This partnership enables eligible* graduates of Sunbridge’s teacher education programs to receive credits for their Sunbridge diploma toward earning a fully-accredited Master of Education degree (MEd) with a self-designed concentration in Waldorf Education, conferred by SUNY Empire State.

 Frequently Asked Questions